-Henry Israeli’s books include New Messiahs (Four Way Books: 2002) and Praying to the Black Cat (Del Sol: 2010) and, in translation, Fresco: the Selected Poetry of Luljeta Lleshanaku (New Directions: 2002) and Child of Nature (New Directions: 2010).
+Henry Israeli’s books include New Messiahs (Four Way Books: 2002) and Praying to the Black Cat (Del Sol: 2010) and god's breath hovering across the waters (forthcoming from Four Way Books in 2016).
+In translation, he has published Fresco: the Selected Poetry of Luljeta Lleshanaku (New Directions: 2002), Child of Nature (New Directions: 2010), and Haywire (Bloodaxe: 2011).
 He has been awarded fellowship grants from the National Endowment for the Arts, Canada Council on the Arts, and elsewhere.
-His poetry and translations have appeared in numerous journals, including American Poetry Review, The Iowa Review, Grand Street, Quarterly West, Tin House, Fence, Verse as well as several anthologies.
+His poetry and translations have appeared in numerous journals, including American Poetry Review, The Iowa Review, Harvard Review, Quarterly West, Tin House, Fence, Verse as well as several anthologies.
 Henry Israeli is also the founder and editor of Saturnalia Books (www.saturnaliabooks.com).
 He lives outside of Philadelphia with his wife and daughters.

 Publications and Prizes